• Skip to primary navigation

 variations

 While beetroots are amazing for this shrimp and beet salad, there are some people who just don't like the taste.
-Or having their hands and kitchen tops turn red.
+Or simply despise having their hands and kitchen tops turn red.
 In this case, feel free to substitute with:-

 • Chopped avocados.